ChenCheng-976/CSI-Inpainter/README.md

 - **Office Dataset**: A comprehensive dataset collected in office environments to test and validate the CSI-Inpainter (https://zenodo.org/records/10782964?preview=1).
 - **Factory Dataset**: A specialized dataset from industrial settings to further challenge and evaluate our approach (will be released soon).
 - **CSI-Guided Multimodal Obstacle Removal**: The complete codebase for implementing CSI-Inpainter, including data preprocessing, model training, and evaluation scripts.
-- **Three Baselines**: The complete codebase for implementing two singlemodel baselines (image-only and CSI-only Obstacle Removal) and RSSI-Guided Multimodal Obstacle Removal (i.e., RF-Inpainter).
+- **Three SATO Baselines**: The complete codebase for implementing two singlemodel baselines (image-only and CSI-only Obstacle Removal) and RSSI-Guided Multimodal Obstacle Removal (i.e., RF-Inpainter).

 ## Usage